 4. There is no entry fee, but there will be parking fees of around Rs.
 20.

 6. Lepakshi temple timings are from 6 am to 6 pm.

 How to reach Lepakshi

 Lepakshi is famous for Veerabadhra temple.
-This temple has magical hanging pillar, Nagalinga statue, Jatayu statue, durga padam etc. which makes is famous among tourists.
+This temple has a magical hanging pillar, Nagalinga statue, Jatayu statue, durga padam etc. which makes it famous among tourists.

 Lepakshi is 123kms away from Bangalore.
 It takes around 2 hours to reach Lepakshi temple from Bangalore.

-This was built in 16th century by Virupanna and Veeranna during Vijaya nagara empire.
+This was built in the 16th century by Virupanna and Veeranna during Vijaya nagara empire.

 Reach Hindupur railway station which is around 13 kms from the temple.
 Hire a cab or auto to reach the temple.

 Click and Pin this to your Pinterest Board!